 - Pled the Fifth Amendment to avoid self-incrimination in Teamsters Union money-laundering scandal linked to prominent Democrats

-- In a 1985 strike against A.T.
-Massey Coal, a union man who crossed the picket line received a serious gash in the head in an attack by angry strikers.
+- In a 1985 strike against the Virginia-based A.T.
+Massey Coal Company, a union man who crossed the picket line received a serious gash to the head in an attack by angry strikers.

-UMW strikers perpetrated their acts of violence with the encouragement and approval of Trumka and their other union leaders.
-As Virginia Circuit Court Judge Donald McGlothlin Jr. declared in 1989, “the evidence shows beyond any shadow of a doubt that violent activities are being organized, orchestrated and encouraged by the leadership of this union.”
-The Virginia Supreme Court concurred: “Union officials took active roles in these unlawful activities.
+- There was a great deal of violence during a 1989 UMWA strike against the Pittston Coal Company.
+As the Washington Post described it: “Trumka sustained a nine-month strike in West Virginia that became a rallying cry for a beleaguered labor movement — 4,000 workers submitted to arrest, hundreds came in solidarity from around the country, and all manner of civil disobedience was employed, including spreading bent-nail devices on roads to keep replacement workers from getting in.”
+Virginia Circuit Court Judge Donald McGlothlin Jr. stated that “the evidence shows beyond any shadow of a doubt that violent activities are being organized, orchestrated and encouraged by the leadership of this union.”
+The Virginia Supreme Court agreed unanimously with McGlothlin’s findings, saying: “Union officials took active roles in these unlawful activities.
 Notwithstanding the large fines, the Union never represented to the court that it regretted or intended to cease its lawless actions.
 To the contrary, the utter defiance of the rule of law continued unabated.”

 In 1994, Trumka was honored at the annual Eugene Debs Award Banquet in Terre Haute, Indiana; The award was named after the man who founded the Socialist Party of America and ran for U.S. President five times on the Socialist Party ticket.

 Trumka, Sweeney, and Chavez-Thompson represented a turn away from blue-collar industrial unionism and the AFL-CIO’s traditional emphasis on raising wages and improving working conditions.
-Rather, they focused on recruiting ever-growing numbers of government workers who would benefit from higher taxes and bigger government, and who therefore ould reliably support socialism and America’s pro-big government Democratic Party.
+Rather, they focused on recruiting ever-growing numbers of government workers who would benefit from higher taxes and bigger government, and who therefore would reliably support socialism and America’s pro-big government Democratic Party.

 Soon after winning their election in 1995, Trumka and his fellow triumvirs instituted “Union Summer,” an effort “to recruit and train hundreds of young people as organizers and political activists.”
-The “Union Summer” indoctrination materials endorsed by Trumka use explicit anti-capitalist, class-warfare rhetoric, instructing young participants to recite a pledge called “Working Class Commitment” that includes the Marxist dogma “that we [union workers] produce the world’s wealth … [and] will end all oppression.”
-Unlike their more moderate predecessors, Trumka and his fellow AFL-CIO bosses see free-market capitalism not as essential to worker prosperity but as something to be despised and destroyed.
-Their ultimate aim is not to boost members’ wages, but to radically transform society.
+The “Union Summer” indoctrination materials endorsed by Trumka use explicitly anti-capitalist, class-warfare rhetoric, instructing young participants to recite a pledge called “Working Class Commitment” that included the Marxist dogma “that we [union workers] produce the world’s wealth … [and] will end all oppression.”
+Unlike their more moderate predecessors, Trumka and his fellow AFL-CIO bosses saw free-market capitalism not as essential to worker prosperity but as something to be despised and destroyed.
+Their ultimate aim was not to boost members’ wages, but to radically transform society.
 Trumka would confirm this in a September 2010 moment of candor, when he stated that he had gotten “into the labor movement not because I wanted to negotiate wages,” but “because I saw it as a vehicle to do massive social change to include lots of people.”

-The agenda of Trumka and his fellow “New Voice” leaders is to promote “class-based organizing,” on the theory — as explained by labor economist Michael Yates — that “those unions which mobilize rank-and-file workers around a program of aggressive solidarity and conflict with their employers have the best chance of winning union elections, bargaining good contracts, and resisting decertification.”
+The agenda of Trumka and his fellow “New Voice” leaders was to promote “class-based organizing,” on the theory — as explained by labor economist Michael Yates — that “those unions which mobilize rank-and-file workers around a program of aggressive solidarity and conflict with their employers have the best chance of winning union elections, bargaining good contracts, and resisting decertification.”

-Notably, the AFL-CIO had a policy — instituted in 1957 — stipulating that any union official who chose to invoke the Fifth Amendment should be removed from his position.
-But then-AFL-CIO president John Sweeney chose to eliminate the rule rather than the rule-breaker Trumka.
+Notably, the AFL-CIO at that time had a policy — instituted in 1957 — stipulating that any union official who chose to invoke the Fifth Amendment should be removed from his position.
+But Federation president John Sweeney chose to eliminate the rule rather than the rule-breaker Trumka.

 In February 2009, President Obama named Trumka to his Economic Recovery Advisory Board.

-During his career as a union leader, Trumka has aligned himself with the agendas of the Progressive Caucus on numerous matters, most notably opposition to welfare reform and support for a single-payer healthcare system.
+During his career as a union leader, Trumka has aligned himself with the agendas of the Congressional Progressive Caucus on numerous matters, most notably opposition to welfare reform and support for a single-payer healthcare system.